chantzos/__/README.md

 position to explain and demystify some of (at least) the common programming
 consepts (which usually it takes a couple of years to grasp and some thousand lines
 of written code to master), and if time and situations will allow it, to (at least) my kids, in an environment that proper education is a futile dream.
 The first code was written in spring of 2010, when for the sake of introduction to
 S-Lang, I wrote the basic system utilities.
-Later, I wrote some glue code, based on the slsmg module, to run this code and other personal functions under a common (indepented of the running shell and terminal emulators) interface, where
+Later, some glue code was written, based on the slsmg module, to run this code and other personal functions under a common (indepented of the running shell and terminal emulators) interface, where
 naturally it was evolved into a first very primitive window system.
-I stabilized
-a first api around 2012 and then I started to iterate over the api.
-This is the
+I stabilized a first api around 2012 and then I started to iterate over the api.
-third (low level) rewrite, yet much of the code still exists from the very first
+This is the third (low level) rewrite, yet much of the code still exists from the
-scratch code.  (for reference, on every iteration takes me less and less time to
+very first scratch code.  (for reference, on every iteration takes me less and less
-readjust and I realized the importantance of this programming consept)
+time to  readjust and I realized the importantance of this programming consept)

 ## Status
 The code status of this application, is at the moment just a published
 personalization environment, though I'm very close to a stable to a so called
-application layer, but and the code itself is quite stable in places.
+application layer, but also the code itself is quite stable in places.
 But, for instance doesn't catch and handle sigwinch, since I work
 exclusively in maximized terminals throw ratpoison's era (2005)
 followed by other window managers with the same logic.